Have you been wondering about a soil test for your garden, yard or field?

 No matter where you live, requirement for different vegetables and crops will remain the same.
 Here’s a great publication I refer to quite often to understand soil test recommendations for whatever I’m planting: Click HERE.

 Different zones and climates across the country will have different ways and methods of testing the soil.
-Start with your local Extension office to find the right person to help you send your soil to the right laboratory for accurate testing.
+Start with your local Extension office or gardening mentor to find the right person to help you send your soil to the right laboratory for accurate testing.

-Soil testing is a cheap and easy way to maintain nutrients.
-In the long run, routine testing will keep you and your soil on check to a steady level of high quality results.
+Because the soil test way is a cheap and easy way to maintain nutrients.
+In the long run, routine testing will keep you and your soil on check to a steady level of high quality results in your gardens and farm ground.

 Disclosure: This post contains affiliate links.
 There are links within this post on which I can earn a commission if you purchase something, but at no additional cost to you.
 This is how I can continue to post high quality content for your enjoyment.